dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

-# Solar Monitor
+# SolarMon (Solar Monitor)

-This is a small web server designed to query live data from the likes of a Shelly EM or inverter cloud API and present it on a reactive web page that could be displayed on a monitor, TV or tablet screen.
+This is a small web server designed to query live data from an inverter cloud API and present it on a reactive web page that could be displayed on a monitor, TV or tablet screen.
+The script runs as a small web server configures with the API details for your inverter.
+If all goes to plan, you will get a nice dashboard that shows you a combination of live and historical solar, import and export data from your inverter.

 ## Requirements:
-* Computer capable of running Python3 (Any Linux, Mac or PC can do this but you may need to install Python3 and/or additional modules)
+* Computer capable of running Python3 (Any Linux, Mac, PC, Raspberry Pi can do this but you may need to install Python3 and/or additional modules)
 * A Solis string or hybrid inverter with cloud API access enabled (you need to issue a support ticket to Solis to enable this access)

+## Optional Requirements for Solis String Inverters
+* Unlike the hybrid variants, Solis string inverters do not moninitor grid import and export
-* An optional Shelly EM / EM Pro 50 installed and wired with 2 CT clamps.
-This would only be required for a string inverter that is unable to read grid import and export.
-Those CT clamps would be configured as follows on the Shelly EM device:
+* An optional Shelly EM / EM Pro 50 can be installed and wired with 2 CT clamps to make up for this gap.
+* Those CT clamps would be configured as follows on the Shelly device:
    - 1) for mains import (positive import, negative export)
    - 2) for inverter output (positive solar generation, negative inverter draw)
-* The script runs as a small web server and you configure the details for your inverter and optional Shelly device
+* In normal operation, the monitor will source live import, export and solar data from the Shelly device directly (every 5 seconds)
-* If all goes to plan, you will get a nice dashboard that shows you live(ish) import and export and historical data from your inverter/monitor cloud API
+* Historical import and export data is then sourced from the Shelly Cloud API (every hour) and merged with the historical PV-only data from the Solis Cloud API

 ## Basic steps to test
 * git clone https://github.com/dresdner353/energyutils.git (or download the Zip file)